kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 studying for them.

 The DevOps Engineer certificate builds on the Developer and SysOps Administrator Associate certifications.
-It also builds on the the Security and Advanced Networking certification materials.
+It builds on the the Security and Advanced Networking certification materials.

 The Solutions Architect - Professional certificate covers most of the AWS services at a deep level.
-I've also heard that it's the hardest certification to pass.
+I've heard it's the hardest certification to pass.

 ## Studying Recommendations